distributed-equity/protocol/README.md

 You can contribute by:

 - Proposing new tags or metadata attributes in the [protocol repo](https://github.com/distributed-equity/protocol)
-- Refining or extending legal text in the [licence repo](https://github.com/distributed-equity/licence)
+- Refining or extending legal text in the [license repo](https://github.com/distributed-equity/license)
 - Contributing essays or principles in the [manifesto repo](https://github.com/distributed-equity/manifesto)

 Open an issue or pull request to participate.